Feeling snuffy and the 5th vital sign

 Sorry, I've been MIA lately.
 These past two weeks have found either me or my daughter with coughing, aching, stuffy head, fever so we could NOT rest and needed medicine.
 (Little Nyquil commercial joke)

 Ari has just today become fever free so I think things are back to normal.
 I really hope I don't catch any flack for missing 4 days of work though.
-(2 last week for me, 2 this week for Ari)
+(2 last week for me, 2 this week for Ari) It sucks really, I need to be working to get that extra dough for my NY trip which is in just 5 weeks.

 Work has been good though.
 Since going off orientation last week, I think I have been handling things ok.
 I haven't gotten more then 5 patients yet (we can get up to 7 on my unit).
 I'm hoping they'll hold off on assigning me more then 5 until I'm a little less green.